precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ## Exchange of coupling data with subcycling

 preCICE only exchanges data at the end of the last timestep in each time window – the end of the time window.
 By default, preCICE only exchanges data that was written at the very end of the time window.
-This approach automatically leads to discontinuities or "jumps" when going from one time windows to the next.
+This approach automatically leads to discontinuities or "jumps" when going from one time window to the next.
 Coupling data has a constant value (in time) within one coupling window.
 This leads to lower accuracy of the overall simulation.[^1]

 ### Example for subcycling without waveform iteration